FlowFuse/website/src/blog/2024/07/how-to-update-dashboard-ui-dynamically.md

 ![Image showing real-time communication between the Node-RED Dashboard and the Node-RED instance](./images/real-time-communication-dashboard.gif "Image showing real-time communication between the Node-RED Dashboard and the Node-RED instance"){data-zoomable}

 As you explore Node-RED Dashboard 2.0, you'll find that real-time updates and interactions are present across all widgets and components, meeting the first two criteria of a dynamic UI: real-time interaction and asynchronous data handling.

+### ### Does Node-RED Dashboard 2.0 Allow for Building Personalized and Secure Dashboards?

+Dashboard 2.0 is the first Node-RED Dashboard solution that allows you to build personalized and multi-user dashboards.
+Unlike other solutions that provide a uniform experience for all viewers, Dashboard 2.0 supports user-specific customization.
+Additionally, it can be fully secured with the FlowFuse authentication mechanism.

+For more information on how to build personalized and secure multi-user dashboards with Dashboard 2.0, refer to our comprehensive guide on [Building Personalized Multi-User Dashboards](https://flowfuse.com/blog/2024/01/dashboard-2-multi-user/) and the [Documentation](https://dashboard.flowfuse.com/getting-started.html#multi-tenancy) on how Dashboard 2.0 supports multi-tenancy.

 ### Is Node-RED Dashboard 2.0 Responsive?